mattisabrat/CountMatrix/README.md

 ## Credit where credit is due

 This pipeline is an automated wrapper for incredible pre-exisiting softwares.
-Please check out the work involved in everything under the hood.
+Please check out the work involved in everything under the hood:
 * [BigDataScript](http://pcingola.github.io/BigDataScript/)
 * [STAR](https://github.com/alexdobin/STAR)
 * [Salmon](https://github.com/COMBINE-lab/salmon)